Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If you want to assign the path of bcftools, please assign here.
       --bam_type BAM_TYPE, -t BAM_TYPE
-                            Please assign the type of BAM files.
-If the BAM files are produced by mapping to the reference strain, please keyin "reference".
-It is for detecting the mutations between refenece strain and target strain, and generate potential target fasta file.
-If the BAM files are produced by mapping to the target strain, please keyin 'target'.
-It is for detecting the real mutations of target genome sequence.
+                            Please assign the type of BAM.
+If the BAM files are produced by mapping to the close strain ("reference strain") of the query strain ("target strain"), please keyin "reference".
+This kind of BAM file can be used for detecting the mutations between "reference strain" and "target strain".
+If the BAM files are produced by mapping to exact query strain ("target strain"), please keyin "target".
+This kind of BAM file can be used for detecting the exact mutations of target genome sequence.
-      --program PROGRAM, -p PROGRAM
+      --program PROGRAM [PROGRAM ...], -p PROGRAM [PROGRAM ...]
                             Please assign the program for detecting SNP of
+                            transcript: "with_BAQ", "without_BAQ", "extend_BAQ".
-                            transcript: 1: calculate with BAQ, 2: calculate without BAQ, 3: calculate with extend BAQ.
-Multi- programs can be executed at the same time.
-For
+                            Multi-programs can be executed at the same time (separated by space).
+For example: with_BAQ
-                            example: 1,2,3.
-Default is 1,2,3.
-      --fasta_path FASTA_PATH, -f FASTA_PATH
+                            without_BAQ extend_BAQ.
+      --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
-                            Path of the genome fasta folder.
+                            Paths of the genome fasta files.
-      --tex_bam_path TEX_BAM_PATH, -tw TEX_BAM_PATH
-                            If the TEX+/- libraries can be provided, please assign the path of the tex+/- BAM folder.
-      --frag_bam_path FRAG_BAM_PATH, -fw FRAG_BAM_PATH
-                            If the TEX+/- libraries can be provided, please assign the path of the fragmented BAM folder.
+      --bam_files BAM_FILES [BAM_FILES ...], -b BAM_FILES [BAM_FILES ...]
+                            Paths of the bam files.
       --quality QUALITY, -q QUALITY
-                            The minimum quality of a real snp.
+                            The minimum quality of a real mutation.
 Default is 40.
       --read_depth_range READ_DEPTH_RANGE, -d READ_DEPTH_RANGE
-                            The range of read depth.
-If the read depth is higher or lower than this range, the SNPs will be excluded in output table.
+                            Range of the read depth of a real mutation.
 The format is $MIN,$MAX.
-                            --read_depth_range can be assigned by different types:
+This value can be assigned by different
-                            1. real number (r), 2. the read depth based on the number of samples (n) or 3. times of average read depth (a).
-For example, n_10,a_2 means the range of read depth should be higher than 10 * --sample_number (if --sample_number is 2, DP value in output will be higher than 20) and lower than 2 * average read depth.If r_10,a_2 is assigned, it means that the minimum read depth becomes exactly 10.
+                            types: 1. real number ("r"), 2. times of the number of samples ("n") or 3. times of the average read depth ("a").
+For example, n_10,a_2 is assinged, the average read depth is 70 and the number of samples (--sample_number) is 4.
+Then, n_10 will be 40 (10 * --sample_number) and a_2 will be 140 (average read depth * 2).
+Based on the same example, if this value is r_10,a_2, the minimum read depth will become exact 10 reads.
 Default is n_10,a_2.
       --ploidy PLOIDY, -pl PLOIDY
-                            Running for haploid or diploid genome.
+                            The query bacteria is haploid or diploid.
 Default is haploid.
-      --RG_tag, -R          It is opposite of --ignore-RG in samtools (one BAM file includes multi samples).
+      --rg_tag, -R          This function is for one BAM file which includes multi samples (opposite of --ignore-RG in samtools).
 Default is False.
-      --sample_number SAMPLE_NUMBER, -sn SAMPLE_NUMBER
+      --sample_number SAMPLE_NUMBER, -ms SAMPLE_NUMBER
-                            The numbers of samples.
-It will affect --read_depth_range, --DP4_cutoff and --indel_fraction.
+                            This value is the number of samples.
+It will affect --read_depth_range, --dp4_cutoff and --indel_fraction.
       --caller CALLER, -c CALLER
                             The types of caller - consensus-caller or multiallelic-caller.
 For details, please check
                             bcftools. "c" represents consensus-caller. "m"
                             represents multiallelic-caller.
 Default is m.
-      --DP4_cutoff DP4_CUTOFF, -D DP4_CUTOFF
+      --dp4_cutoff DP4_CUTOFF, -D DP4_CUTOFF
                             The cutoff of DP4.
-DP4 is compose of four numbers: high-quality reference forward bases (number 1),
-                            reference reverse bases (number 2), alternate forward bases (number 3) and alternative reverse bases (number 4).
-Two cutoff values can be assigned, ex: n_10,0.8.
-                            First cutoff is for (number 3 + number 4).
-It can be assigned based on 1. real number (r), 2. the read depth based on the number of samples (n) or 3. the times of average read depth (a).
-The second cutoff is for (number 3 + number 4) / (number 1 + number 2 + number 3 + number 4).
-These two cutoff is splited by comma.
-For example, n_10,0.8 means the first cutoff should be higher than 10 * --sample_number (if --sample_number is 2, DP value in output will be higher than 20).
-And the second cutoff should be higher than 0.8.
-If r_10,0.8 is assigned, it means that the first cutoff becomes exactly 10.
+DP4 is compose of four numbers: the reads covering the reference forward bases (number 1), reference reverse bases (number 2), alternate forward bases (number 3) and alternate reverse bases (number 4).
+Two values need to be assigned, ex: n_10,0.8.
+The first value is for (number 3 + number 4).
+This value can be assigned based on 1. real number ("r"), 2. times of the number of samples ("n") or 3. times of average read depth ("a").
+The second value is for (number 3 + number 4) / (number 1 + number 2 + number 3 + number 4).
+These two values are splited by comma.
+                            For example, n_10,0.8 is assigned and the average read depth is 70 and the number of samples (--sample_number) is 4.
+It means that the sum of number 3 and number 4 should be higher than 40 (10 * --sample_number), and the fraction -- (number 3 + number 4) / (number 1 + number 2 + number 3 + number
+                            4) should be higher than 0.8.
+Based on the same example, if r_10,0.8 is assigned, the sum of read depth of number 3 and number 4 will become exact 10 reads.
 Default is n_10,0.8.
       --indel_fraction INDEL_FRACTION, -if INDEL_FRACTION
-                            The cutoff of the IMF and IDV, which supports insertion of deletion.
-For the details, please check the vcf format.IDV can be assigned by three types of
-                            input: 1. real number (r), 2. the read depth based on the number of samples (n) or 3. the times of average read depth (a).
-For example, n_10,0.8 means that the IDV should be higher than 10 * --sample_number (if --sample_number, DP value in output will be higher than 20).
-And IMF should be higher than 0.8.
-If r_10,0.8 is assigned, it means that IDV become exactly
+                            This value is the minimum IDV and IMF which supports insertion of deletion.
+The minimum IDV can be assigned by different types: 1. real number ("r"), 2. times of the number of samples ("n") or 3. times of the average read depth ("a").
+For example, n_10,0.8 is assigned, the average read depth is 70 and the number of sample is 4.
+It means that IDV should be higher than 40 (10 * --sample_number), and IMF should be higher than 0.8.
-                            10. Default is n_10,0.8.
+                            Based on the same example, if r_10,0.8 is assigned, the minimum IDV will become exact 10 reads.
+Default is n_10,0.8 and the two numbers are separated by comma.
-      --filter_tag_info FILTER_TAG_INFO, -ft FILTER_TAG_INFO
+      --filter_tag_info FILTER_TAG_INFO [FILTER_TAG_INFO ...], -ft FILTER_TAG_INFO [FILTER_TAG_INFO ...]
-                            Please assign the tag of output data which can be used as filters.
-You need to assign three information: 1. the tag (tag name), 2. bigger or samller (b or s) and
+                            This function can set more filters to improve the results.
+Please assign 1. the tag, 2. bigger ("b") or samller ("s") and 3. value for filters.
-                            3. value for filters (integer or float).
-If multiple tags need to be assigned, please use comma to separate them.
 For example, "RPB_b0.1,MQ0F_s0" means that RPB should be bigger than 0.1 and MQ0F should be smaller than 0.
 Default is RPB_b0.1,MQSB_b0.1,MQB_b0.1,BQB_b0.1.

 - **Output files**